Skip to main content

 In order to improve tax control of taxable events that may arise from the possession of virtual currencies and the operations that could be carried out with them, as described in the previous point, Law 11/2021, of 9 July, of measures to prevent and combat tax fraud, modified the Personal Income Tax Law to incorporate certain information obligations that have been the subject of regulatory development in articles 39 bis and 39 ter of the RGAT , leading to the approval of models 172 and 173.

-See in this regard Order HFP /887/2023, of July 26, which approves model 172 "Informative declaration on balances in virtual currencies" and model 173 "Informative declaration on operations with virtual currencies", and the conditions and procedure for its presentation are established ( BOE of July 29).
+See in this regard Order HFP /887/2023, of July 26, approving form 172 "Informative declaration on balances in virtual currencies" and form 173 "Informative declaration on operations with virtual currencies", and establishing the conditions and procedure for their presentation ( BOE of July 29).

 Likewise, the obligation to report on virtual currencies located abroad is developed, which has determined the approval of model 721.